wrkzcoin/turtlecoin-crypto/README.md

 make -j
 ```

-The static library will be built as `libturtlecoin-crypto.a` in the build folder.
+The following library files will be created in the `build` folder:

+* `libturtlecoin-crypto-static.a`

 ##### Generic Linux